-Jordan Henderson is an English footballer who currently plays for Premier League club Liverpool FC.
+Jordan Henderson is an English footballer who plays as a midfielder for Premier League club Liverpool FC.

 • Date of birth: 17 July 1990

 • Age: 32 years old

 • Wife: Rebecca Burnett